Investing in Redbridge

 Following the end of the summer season, Redbridge Cycle Centre was temporarily closed to allow for essential maintenance and resurfacing of the track.
 This well-loved facility welcomes thousands of visitors each year and it’s vital that we keep the track in excellent condition for all users.

-As part of the upgrade, we're installing a state-of-the-art membrane beneath the asphalt to enhance durability and extend the life of the surface.
+As part of the upgrade, we're installing a state-of-the-art membrane beneath the asphalt to enhance durability and extend the life of the surface on the top circuit.

 To carry out these improvements safely and effectively, the cycling track and BMX track will remain closed during the works.